Skip to content

 2talk Mobile operates on the 2degrees mobile network.
-2degrees have announced that they will be shutting down their 3G service from late 2025.
+As of February 2026 the 2degrees 3G network service is no longer available.

 What is happening?